Skip to content

 3.1 Use the value of a field in its current Formbird context

-Generally the purpose of a Handlebars expression in a Formbird template is to look up and use the value of a field in its current Formbird context, which can be:
+Generally the purpose of a Handlebars expression in a Formbird template is to look up and use the value of a field in its current Formbird context.

-• A field in the current Formbird document.
+• A field in the context of the current Formbird document.

-• A field in the current Formbird document template.
+• A field in the context of the current Formbird document template.

-• A field in the current user's Formbird account document.
+• A field in the context of the current user's Formbird account document.

-• A field in the current Formbird component definition.
+• A field in the context of the current Formbird component definition.

-• A field in the currently selected result returned by a Formbird filter query.
+• A field in the context of the current selected result returned by a Formbird filter query.

-• The total count of results returned by a Formbird filter query.
+• The total count in the context of the current results returned by a Formbird filter query.

-• The array index of the currently selected result returned by a Formbird filter query.
+• The array index in the context of the current selected result returned by a Formbird filter query.

-• The full set of results returned by a Formbird filter query.
+• The full set of results in the context of the current results returned by a Formbird filter query.

 When used within a Formbird template, the Handlebars expression format for each of the above Formbird contexts is shown in the table below.